soren-n/tickle/README.md

 A command word is a parameter if it is prefixed with $.

 The stages section defines a list of stages.
 A stage is a list of procs, defining which procs are allowed to be evaluated in parallel.
-This is useful when you have clear separation in the evaluation order of tasks; you could achieve the same ordering without stages, by having a many-to-many dependency between the tasks that need separating, which is costly on the scheduler.
-So stages where added both as a semantic convenience as well as an optimisation.
+This is useful when you have a clear separation in the evaluation order between groups of tasks; you could achieve the same ordering without stages, by having a many-to-many dependency between the task groups that need separating, which however would be costly on the scheduler.
+So stages were added as both a semantic convenience as well as an optimisation.

 The tasks section defines a list of tasks.
 A task is an instantiation of a proc.